-Focus on communication with each individual athlete to improve the performance of your players and the team as a whole.
+Focus on communication with each athlete to improve the performance of your players and the team.
 Even Steve Kerr focuses on the little things!

 You or your young athletes may have big goals, like winning a championship or defeating a rival.
 While those ambitions may be motivating, your athletes can still gain value from sports even if they don't achieve those ultimate outcomes.
 It's helpful to remind young people to focus on growing as an athlete.

-Participating in a sport can help a young person foster physical and mental wellbeing.
-When parents and coaches are aware of fundamental youth sports psychology practice, they can encourage athletes to develop the right mindset for success in sports--and in life.
+Participating in a sport can help a young person foster physical and mental skills.
+When parents and sports coaches are aware of fundamental sports psychology practice, they can encourage youth athletes to develop mental well being for sports and life.

 As youth sports become more competitive, it's easy for young people to focus on external motivators and lose sight of the intrinsic value of participating in sports.
 Athletes can focus too heavily on far-away objectives, but adults can redirect them to more immediate goals.
 Positive communication and focusing on the process that guides athletes towards longer-term aims is critical.